 Grow through nutrition

 - Eat more vegetables and less sugar!
 This simple advice is more important and more helpful than ten thousand books and scientific articles about nutrition and diet.
-If you can’t stick to it, don’t even think about reading more shit about nutrition or buying the latest diet program by your favorite fitness guru—all you’re doing by that is procrastinating and distracting yourself from the fact that you can’t even stick to one simple principle.
+If you can’t stick to it, don’t even think about reading more shit about nutrition or buying the latest diet program by some fitness guru.
+All you’re doing by that is procrastinating and distracting yourself from the fact that you can’t even stick to one simple principle.

 - I have been integrating intermittent fasting into most of my diet plans for several years now.
 Not only does it make me feel much better, it also makes sticking to a healthy diet much easier.
 I have never been above 13% body fat since daily fasting is part of my lifestyle.
 For motivation, read The Warrior Diet to learn how fasting awakes your primal warrior instincts.